Whiteknight/whiteknight.github.com/drafts/gc_destructors.md

 title: Destructors are Hard
 ---

+In my last post I mentioned some of the work I was trying to do with GC finalization and destructors.
+I promised I would publish a longer and more in-depth post about destructors, what the current state is, what I am doing, and what still needs to be done.

 Destructors are hard.
 The idea behind a destructor is a simple one: We want to have a piece of code that is guaranteed to execute when the associated object is freed.
 Memory allocated on the heap is going to get reclaimed en masse by